YOUR FRENCH STAY

 a.
 Booking Deposit

-The payment of a 25% non-refundable deposit within 7 days of booking ensures reservation and is subject to acceptance of the terms and conditions.
-The only caveat will be if the booking cannot take place due to regional or international travel restrictions because of COVID-19 or other pandemics.
-Bookings are provisional until a deposit has been received, after which time the Homeowner will issue a Confirmation of Booking.
+Payment of a 25% non-refundable deposit within 7 days of booking secures the reservation and is subject to acceptance of the terms and conditions.
+The only caveat is that the booking cannot take place due to regional or international travel restrictions related to COVID-19 or other pandemics.
+Bookings are provisional until a deposit has been received; after that, the Homeowner will issue a Confirmation of Booking.

 b.
 Balance

 The Balance Payment is due 10 calendar weeks before the arrival date.
-(However, if the booking is made within less than 10 weeks of the arrival date, then the Full Amount is payable immediately.)
+(However, if the booking is made with less than 10 weeks of the arrival date, then the Full Amount is payable immediately.)
 On receipt of the Balance Payment, the Guest will receive details of key collection and directions.
-Nonpayment of the balance on or after the due date (as stated on the contract) may be construed as a cancellation of the contract by the Guest.
+Nonpayment of the balance on or after the due date (as stated in the contract) may be construed by the Guest as a cancellation of the contract.

 c.
 Security Deposit

-A security deposit of £250/€300 is to be paid a week before arrival.
-This deposit is required in case it is needed to cover the cost of any damage or breakages to or at the property.
+A security deposit of £250/€300 is due a week before arrival.
+This deposit is required to cover any damage or breakages to or at the property.
 Or any dirt/ mess requiring excessive cleaning (including the barbecue) and any damaged/broken/missing items.
 This also includes any other cost incurred by the Homeowner due to a Guest's stay.
-The property will be inspected after departure and the Guest will be notified of any damage, breakages or missing items found other than those that may have been already reported by the guest.
-The deposit will normally be returned within 7 days after the rental departure.
+The property will be inspected after departure, and the Guest will be notified of any damage, breakages, or missing items found, other than those already reported by the Guest.
+The deposit will usually be returned within 7 days after the rental departure.

-The Homeowner reserve the right to withhold the security deposit for longer than 7 days if there is a dispute over damage or is awaiting bills/proof of damage.
+The Homeowner reserves the right to withhold the security deposit for more than 7 days if there is a dispute over damage or if bills/proof of damage are pending.

 9. TAXE DE SEJOUR

-A Tourist Tax of 1.10€ per person/per night is levied by the local tourist office on all adults over the age of 18.
+The local tourist office levies a Tourist Tax of 1.10€ per person/per night on all adults over the age of 18.
 This is payable in euros by the Guest at the end of the holiday before departure.

 10. CANCELLATION

-It is strongly recommended that the Guest take out holiday insurance when booking.
-Guests who choose not to take out insurance must accept responsibility for any loss that they may incur due to cancelling their holiday.
-The Homeowner will provide any documentation needed by the Guest insurers should it be necessary to cancel.
-Cancellations must be made in writing and the charges are as follows; -
+It is strongly recommended that the Guest take out holiday insurance at the time of booking.
+Guests who choose not to take out insurance must accept responsibility for any loss incurred if they cancel their holiday.
+The Homeowner will provide any documentation required by the Guests' insurers if cancellation is necessary.
+Cancellations must be made in writing, and the charges are as follows:

 • The deposit is in all cases non-refundable.